 State Police investigating body pulled from Rio Grande

 Jun.
-21—ALBUQUERQUE, N.M. — A body was found in the Rio Grande in Truth or Consequences during the investigation into the well-being of a five-year old child, according to New Mexico State Police.
+21—ALBUQUERQUE, N.M. — A body was found in the Rio Grande in Truth or Consequences during the investigation into the well-being of a 5-year-old, according to New Mexico State Police.

-The person told police that Furguson was last seen more than two weeks ago with a family member at Rotary Park in Truth or Consequences.
+The caller told police that Furguson was last seen more than two weeks ago with a family member at Rotary Park in Truth or Consequences.

-Wilson said the investigation lead officers to send a dive team in the river in the area, and a body was found about six miles from the park.
+Wilson said the investigation led officers to send a dive team into the river in the area, and a body was found about 6 miles from the park.

-Wilson said the body was sent to the Office of the Medical Investigator who will make the identification.

 He didn't say Sunday if it was a child's body.